Pixens/Fingerprint-Generator/README.md

 # Discord Fingerprint Fetcher | https://boostup.cc
-This tool is used to verify email of any discord token.
-It can claim unclaimed tokens as well.
+This tool is used to generate fingerprints for discord.

 <div id="top"></div>
 <p align="left">